nathan-folsom/jotai-composition/src/article.md

 ## Wrapping Up

-Instead of the whole `Picker` component growing as we add features to it, now we just have to add to the state object;
-and that's a good thing!
+Instead of the whole `Picker` component growing as we add features to it, now we just have to add to the state object; and that's a good thing!
 A well organized state tree provides a lot of context and helps understand what is going on for someone that is new to the code.
 Splitting components up also makes it a lot clearer what exactly each is doing at a glance.
-As you may have noticed, each component is still actually doing two things: Handling component logic, and rendering html.
+As you may have noticed, each component is still actually doing two things: Handling component logic *and* rendering html.

-Stay tuned for part 2, where we will take `Picker` and turn it from a reusable web component into a truly reusable React component that exists outside of rendering.
-Test the logic once and use it to implement pickers with different appearances, or even with different underlying rendering engines like mobile or command line.
+For codebases that contain multiple applications, this refactor could be taken a step further to go from a web component into a truly reusable React component that exists outside of rendering.
+Write and test the component logic once and use it to build pickers with different appearances, or even with different underlying rendering engines such as mobile or command line.